It’s crucial to divide up work to optimize the primary business goal.

 Tie it all together with an open environment with no walls and no doors.
 Development Teams are units only of development commitment, and there should be no interference limiting the free interworking between developers across teams.

 Any component of value is fair game as an organizing criterion.
 For example, Scrum highly values the collocation of team members, so the most basic organizational boundaries are likely to correspond to Collocated Teams.

 ✥ ✥ ✥

-Note that there are two levels of Conway’s Law in Scrum.
+Note that there are two levels of Conway’s Law in a good Scrum: one driven by a focus on the product, and another driven by a focus on competency areas.
 At the surface level we organize the team according to the process: that is the primary concern for both the inward- and outward-facing aspects of process.
 So the three spheres of process dominion are:

 Development Team boundaries, and identity, as well as Scrum Team boundaries and identity, are explicit.
 The notion of identity is key to Team Pride and to the efficient operation of the organization, since identity brings the social context that helps optimize decision-making.
 Any notion of identity beyond these two should be tacit rather than explicit or administered.
 Again, there are no formal titles within the Development Team other than “Developer.”
 If there is only one inviolate rule, it’s that no individual can use their tacit station of expertise to override a team consensus or in any other way diminish a spirit of teamwork, as in The Spirit of the Game.